-No songs have been written about the plane that crashed into Wisconsin's frigid Lake Monona on December 10, 1967.
+No songs have been written about the plane that crashed into Wisconsin's frigid Lake Monona on Dec.
+10, 1967.
 The date isn't observed with a yearly memorial concert, and it doesn't occupy the place in the hearts and minds of pop culture lovers that the Clear Lake crash has.
 But five musicians lost their lives on that December day, and one of them had a talent that easily rivaled any of the three rockers above.
 He was Otis Redding.

 As Redding wound up his concert gigs and a TV appearance in Cleveland, fans at the University of Wisconsin and around Madison were looking forward to seeing Redding play at the Factory nightclub, supported by opening act the Grim Reapers (who would evolve into Cheap Trick a few years down the road).
 Redding would have blown them away with songs like his recent single, "Knock on Wood"...

-…And enduring favorites like his 1965 chart-topper, "Respect" (the fans probably liked Redding fan Aretha Franklin's cover version, too, released just a few months before the crash).
+…And enduring favorites like his 1965 chart-topper, "Respect" (the fans probably liked Redding-fan Aretha Franklin's cover version, too, released just a few months before the crash).

 But the concert was not to be.
 The weather was bad, rainy and foggy.
-The plane was, as friend James Brown recalled, outdated and overloaded (in fact, Brown tried to convince Redding not to fly in it).
+The plane was, as friend James Brown later recalled, outdated and overloaded (in fact, Brown tried to convince Redding not to fly in it).
 The pilot made it almost all the way to the band's destination, but less than four miles from the airport, the plane went down.
 Only one musician survived, Bar-Kay trumpeter Ben Cauley.
 Four of his bandmates died: guitarist Jimmy King, keyboardist Ronnie Caldwell, saxophonist Phalon Jones, and drummer Carl Cunningham.
-Redding's manager passed away as well.
+Redding's manager was killed as well.

-Written by Linnea Crowther
+Written by Linnea Crowther.
+Find her on Google+.